BIGJRA/BIGJRA.github.io/rejuv.md

 Next, fly to the Rose Theater, and enter Forlorned Cavern on Route 9.
 Enter the first room in the main area of the cave, with the time stone.
-After a scene with Narcissa, accept the fast travel to the Cliffside Grave if you’ve been already -- if not, follow the path earlier in the game to Rift Chandelure.
+After a scene with Narcissa, accept the fast travel to the Cliffside Grave if you've been already -- if not, follow the path earlier in the game to Rift Chandelure.
 Talk to her again, then head to Phasial Cave.

 Head up and watch the scenes play out.
-Then, in Narcissa’s house, talk to her upstairs.
+Then, in Narcissa's house, talk to her upstairs.
 Head out and go to the Wispy Tower.
 Talk to young Narcy here and go in.
 Enter the lab, and head left.
 Talk to her again.
 Enter the western room, and surf up.
-Watch the CD Rom, then return to Narcissa’s house and talk to them again.
+Watch the CD Rom, then return to Narcissa's house and talk to them again.
 Accept fast travel.

 Follow the Rotom into the cave, then take the time crystal to the past.
 Interact with the safe here.
 Then, pull the lever in the top left